- Published on

 handle_error(e, message)

-Declarative means writing a data contract in YAML defining the structure you expect and schema you want.
+Declarative means a data contract in YAML defining what you expect.
 Systems generate all connection, parsing, transformation, and error handling code:

 # Declarative approach: Data contract